Vantiq/vantiq-extension-sources/jmsSource/README.md

 ### Vantiq Options
 *   **authToken**: Required.
 The authentication token to connect with.
 These can be obtained from the namespace admin.
 *   **sources**: Required.
-A comma separated list of the sources to which you wish to connect.
-Any whitespace will be removed when read.
+A comma separated list of the sources implemented by this connector.
+Sources must not have any spaces in the names.
+Any surrounding whitespace will be removed when read.
+    *	**NOTE**: All of these VANTIQ Sources must use the *same* JMS Driver.
 *   **targetServer**: Required.
 The Vantiq server hosting the sources.

-# Setting Up Your VANTIQ Modelo IDE <a name="vantiq" id="vantiq"></a>
+# Setting Up Your VANTIQ Source <a name="vantiq" id="vantiq"></a>

+## JMS Source Functionality

+The JMS Enterprise Connector allows a user to send and receive JMS Queue/Topic messages to and from a VANTIQ Source.
+All messages are sent to queues/topics using a PUBLISH statement, which is explained in detail later in this document.
+There are two ways to receive messages: by querying the source using a SELECT statement, or as a VANTIQ Notification to the source.
+All topic messages are sent to the source as a VANTIQ Notifications.
+Queue messages can be received either by querying the source, or as VANTIQ Notifications.
+The Source Configuration, described below, shows how to choose which message consumption method will be used for the JMS Queues.

+Additionally, since there are multiple JMS Message Types that we do not support, custom JMS Message Handlers can be added to the source.
+This is completely optional, and a message handler that can handle the generic JMS Message Types will be used if no custom handlers are specified.
+Creating a Custom Message Handler, as well as specifying the custom message handlers for queues and topics, are explained later in this document.

 ## Source Configuration